Maxwelnyadiero/New-Triangle-/README.md

 3. Java Script.
 The major reason is to know how to link HTML,CSS,JS,hence enable them to work together.

+## BDD
+Identify the dimension of the triangles by using if and else if command,cheek weather the triangles to be formed are Equilateral, Isosceles and Scalene post your triangles on your webpage if they meet all of the requirement

 ## contact information:
 0702725442
 Email address:maxwelnyadiero@gmail.com